TomBock/tombock.github.io/docs/static/media/about.5d31929e24c26b7f54a0.md

 My Management role is similar to a **Scrum Master**, where I am planning and facilitating the development workflow of the various departments, coordinating management tools and monitoring our progress in consideration of our goals.
-My Job is to make everybody is up-to-date and able to perform at their best.
+My Job is to make sure everybody is up-to-date and able to perform at their best.

 And in my role as **Game Developer**, I hold responsibility over the DevOps and Release processes, as well as the actual implementation of various Gameplay features.
 Due to my experience in Web development, I often handle